KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 # Final API design

 There is a lot of flexibility around designing the API endpoints and a lot of it has to do with aesthetics.
 Some considerations include representing data in the URL vs the body of the request and what HTTP method to use.
 Keeping the interface RESTful, as well as keeping API endpoints and data descriptive and human readable, are worthy goals.

-# Second example

-The second example is implemented in three different ways: once each with Rails, Sinatra, and Rack.
-This was a bit like a Goldilocks problem to me.
-Rails was overkill, Rack did not provide enough structure, and Sinatra seemed appropriate.

 # Running requests in parallel